 Rhiannon’s experiences have given her a passionate dedication to fighting against social injustice and the inequalities faced by minority groups within Australia.
 Rhiannon is dedicated to empowering individuals who have had to overcome violence, discrimination or hardship.
 She works from a trauma-informed framework and has a particular interest in helping trauma survivors overcome their experiences so that they are able to thrive and enjoy healthy relationships and healthy sexuality, both with themselves and others.

 As well as her work as a counsellor, Rhiannon has taught university subjects to health science and nursing students in the subjects of interpersonal communication and communication and diversity.

 Rhiannon takes a holistic approach to therapy, inviting her clients to collaborate and tailor the approach to their own needs.
 She brings an integrative set of skills drawn from her experience in clinical counselling and as a university educator.
 She She is non-judgemental, inclusive, and dedicated to empowering clients to collaborate with her as part of their journey.

-Rhiannon has extensive experience working from an evidence-based Cognitive Behavioural Therapy approach, incorporating other styles of intervention such as methods from Acceptance and Commitment Therapy, Mindfulness strategies and Psychoeducational tools.
-Rhiannon aims to identify individual and relational strengths and positive coping strategies with her clients.
+Rhiannon has experience working from an evidence-based Cognitive Behavioural Therapy approach, incorporating other styles of intervention such as methods from Acceptance and Commitment Therapy, Mindfulness strategies and Psychoeducational tools.
+She aims to identify individual and relational strengths and positive coping strategies with her clients.

-Rhiannon always upholds professional ethical standards.
-She is registered with the Psychotherapy and Counselling Federation of Australia (PACFA) and abides by the Code of Conduct for Unregistered Health Practitioners.
+Rhiannon is registered with the Psychotherapy and Counselling Federation of Australia (PACFA) and abides by the Code of Conduct for Non-registered Health Practitioners.